-I will be making Thanksgiving dinner for 14 this year.
-Whenever I am cooking the feast, I start thinking about how to make the day as easy as possible so I can enjoy it with my guests with as little stress as possible.
-The evening before Thanksgiving is actually when most of my prep work and baking begins.
-Here are a few of my go-to Thanksgiving Hacks and Helpers that may help you have a stress-free day.
+I will be making Thanksgiving dinner for 14 people this year.
+Whenever I’m cooking the feast, I start thinking about how to make the day as easy as possible so I can enjoy it with my guests with minimal stress.
+The evening before Thanksgiving is when most of my prep work and baking begins.
+Here are a few of my go-to Thanksgiving hacks and helpers that may help you have a stress-free day.

 For Thanksgiving, I like to have apple cider in a Crock-Pot with a ladle.
 I have rum, bourbon, cinnamon sticks, and dehydrated apple slices with mugs.

 A fall sangria with apples, pears, and white wine with a hint of Grand Marnier can also feel festive.
 (See below for recipe)

 This makes the house smell fabulous and festive, and people can mix their own drinks.